-The ALTE Can Do Project in 1998–2000 (Jones 2000, 2001, 2002) was one empirical approach used by Cambridge English Language Assessment for aligning its original five levels with the six-level CEFR.
-Other empirical support for alignment comes from the item-banking methodology underpinning the Cambridge English Language Assessment approach to all test development and validation (Weir and Milanovic 2003).
+The ALTE Can Do Project in 1998–2000 (Jones 2000, 2001, 2002) was one empirical approach used by Cambridge Assessment English for aligning its original five levels with the six-level CEFR.
+Other empirical support for alignment comes from the item-banking methodology underpinning the Cambridge Assessment English approach to all test development and validation (Weir and Milanovic 2003).

 Latent trait methods have been used since the early 1990s to link the various Cambridge English exam levels onto a common measurement scale using a range of quantitative approaches, e.g. IRT Rasch-based methodology.

-More recently, Cambridge English Language Assessment supported the authoring and piloting of the Council of Europe’s Manual for Relating Language Examinations to the CEFR with its linking process based on three sets of procedures: specification; standardisation; empirical validation.
+More recently, Cambridge Assessment English supported the authoring and piloting of the Council of Europe’s Manual for Relating Language Examinations to the CEFR with its linking process based on three sets of procedures: specification; standardisation; empirical validation.

 Specification procedures were used when Cambridge English: Preliminary (PET) and Cambridge English: Key (KET) were originally based upon Threshold and Waystage levels, and when the ALTE partners’ exams were aligned within the ALTE Framework.
 Extensive documentation for all the Cambridge English exams specifies the content and purpose of existing/new exams with direct reference to the CEFR.
 This documentation includes test specifications, item writer guidelines, examiner training materials, test handbooks and examination reports.
 In fact, the Manual alignment procedures are embedded within the test development and validation cycle of Cambridge English.